 The Newnan Times-Herald reported back in April that a pre-production permit request had been made to erect a 55-foot windmill on the Alexandria filming set.
 This further suggested that the show was set to skip ahead in time – to at least a point when the windmill’s construction is nearly done or totally complete.
 The structure, as fans will know, is a prominent fixture in the comic series on which the TV programme is based.

 At the end of season eight, Maggie vowed to bide her time and show Rick he was wrong to keep Negan alive; Daryl and Jesus seemed to be on her side.
 Fans were livid that the former friends might turn on one another – but, given the time-jump, maybe all of the drama will have been resolved by the time of season nine.
 That’s what Norman Reedus seemed to suggest back in April, reassuring fans that his character won’t be turning on Rick:

 Will we meet The Whisperers?

-How many episodes will there be?
+How many episodes will there be in season nine?

 Watch a trailer for the game below:

 In other news, Robert Kirkman confirmed during a Comic-Con event in October that Skybound had struck a deal to complete Telltale Games’ Walking Dead video game series.